pattonwebz/blockz/readme.txt

 This theme currently has no support for dropdowns in the main menu.

+If featured images are less than 1200px wide (or less than 800px on non-single pages) then they will not output.
+Featured images are made to be wide or full width so large images are required for display.

 == Frequently Asked Questions ==

 = Why doesn't a certain block look right or why isn't it styled =